 This Hawaiian State Park is named after the 442-foot waterfall that is the visual centerpiece of the park.

-With views of the waterfall from the hiking loops that surround it, you’re sure to find the perfect spot for a selfie, a groupie, or just a few pictures of the gorgeous falls itself!
+With views of the waterfall from the hiking loops that surround it, you’re sure to find the perfect spot for a selfie, a groupie, or just a few pictures of the gorgeous falls themselves!

 Akaka Falls State Park is on the eastern side of the island, about a 20-minute drive north of Hilo.